koodilehto/kryptoradio/README.md

 ## Compiling

-Until I decide to write SConstruct file for this project the flow goes like this:
+The project uses SCons for building and requires OpenSSL and GLib.

-Install the following packages (moreutils is just needed for `ts`):
+Before compiling, install the following packages (moreutils is just needed for `ts`):

 	gcc
 	libssl-dev
+	libglib2.0-dev
+	scons
 	moreutils

 Then compile:

-    gcc -Wall -std=gnu99 main.c `pkg-config --libs --cflags openssl` `pkg-config --cflags --libs glib-2.0`
+	scons

 ## Running